dqdang/dqdang.github.io/_posts/2022-02-24-mistsplitter.markdown

 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>

 <model-viewer alt="Mistsplitter.
-It is said that it can call upon the power of lightning itself to slice through the mountain mist and night fog." src="/images/Mistsplitter.glb" ar ar-modes="webxr scene-viewer quick-look" shadow-intensity="1" camera-controls></model-viewer>
+It is said that it can call upon the power of lightning itself to slice through the mountain mist and night fog." src="/images/Mistsplitter.glb" ar ar-modes="webxr scene-viewer quick-look" shadow-intensity="1" auto-rotate camera-controls></model-viewer>

 Take a look at the project if you want: